Biodiversity Strategy

 Read the strategy

-The draft Biodiversity Strategy is now open for public feedback from Wednesday 1 July 2026 to Friday 14 August 2026.
-You can take part in four ways:
+The draft Biodiversity Strategy was open for public feedback from Wednesday 1 July 2026 to Friday 14 August 2026.
+We invited the community to share their views in four ways:

 1. Read the draft and give feedback